-- 1. According to the City of Charlotte's Driveway Regulations, CDOT has the authority to regulate/approve all private street/driveway and public street connections to the right-of-way of a street under the regulatory jurisdiction of the City of Charlotte. - 2.
+- 1. According to the City of Charlotte's Driveway Regulations, CDOT has the authority to regulate/approve all private street/driveway and public street connections to the right-of-way of a street under the regulatory jurisdiction of the City of Charlotte - 2.
 Adequate sight triangles must be reserved at the existing/proposed street entrance(s).
 Two 35' x 35' and two 10' x 70' sight triangles are required for the entrance(s) to meet requirements.
 All proposed trees, berms, walls, fences, and/or identification signs must not interfere with sight distance at the entrance(s).
 Such items should be identified on the site plan. - 3.
-The proposed driveway connection to Lillington Avenue will require a driveway permit to be submitted to CDOT for review and approval.
-The exact driveway location and type/width of the driveway will be determined by CDOT during the driveway permit process.
-The location of the driveway shown on the site plan is subject to change in order to align with driveway(s) on the opposite side of the street and comply with City Driveway Regulations and the City Tree Ordinance.
+The proposed driveway connection(s) to Huntley Pl. will require a driveway permit(s) to be submitted to CDOT for review and approval.
+The exact driveway location(s) and type/width of the driveway(s) will be determined by CDOT during the driveway permit process.
+The locations of the driveway(s) shown on the site plan are subject to change in order to align with driveway(s) on the opposite side of the street and comply with City Driveway Regulations and the City Tree Ordinance. - 4.
+All proposed commercial driveway connections to a future public street will require a driveway permit to be submitted to CDOT for review and approval.

-Tammie Keplinger January 23, 2015 Page 2 of 2
+Tammie Keplinger October 30, 2015 Page 2 of 2

-- 4. All proposed commercial driveway connections to a future public street will require a driveway permit to be submitted to CDOT for review and approval. - 5.
-Any fence or wall constructed along or adjacent to any sidewalk or street right-of-way requires a certificate issued by CDOT. - 6.
+- 5. Any fence or wall constructed along or adjacent to any sidewalk or street right-of-way requires a certificate issued by CDOT. - 6.
 A Right-of-Way Encroachment Agreement is required for the installation of any non-standard item(s) (irrigation systems, decorative concrete pavement, brick pavers, etc.) within a proposed/existing City maintained street right-of-way by a private individual, group, business, or homeowner's/business association.
 An encroachment agreement must be approved by CDOT prior to the construction/installation of the non-standard item(s).
 Contact CDOT for additional information concerning cost, submittal, and liability insurance coverage requirements.